GazorHuman/PythonYoutubeDownloader/README.md

 This is my first Python script yea i know its bad

-you can change the code freely as you want but dont claim this is yours :)

 if you want to download the zip with module here is the place https://bit.ly/YTDRelease

-want to report bug? come to my websiteh https://bit.ly/Pythonscript
+want to report bug? come to my website https://bit.ly/Pythonscript

 please read instruction.txt before you asking, Enjoy!

+NOTE
+- you can change the code freely as you want but dont claim this is yours :)